Alpha Preparatory School

 3. History at Alpha

-History Curriculum Statement 2022 - 2023
+History Curriculum Statement

 Intent

-At Alpha Preparatory School, we aim to provide a curriculum that will develop in our pupils, a curiosity about the past in Britain and the wider world.
+At Alpha Preparatory school, we aim to provide a curriculum that will develop in our pupils, a curiosity about the past in Britain and the wider world.
 Through finding out about how and why the world, our country, culture and local community have developed over time, children will understand how the past influences the present.
 Our curriculum will ensure all pupils, regardless of their special educational needs, cultural backgrounds or academic ability, are equipped with knowledge of significant events and people, and pupils will acquire the investigative and historical study skills that are transferrable and will benefit their future achievements.

 Implementation